usefulalgorithm/usefulalgorithm/README.md

 <summary>Albums I've been listening to recently:</summary>

 - _Intrinsic Rhythm_, by Perila
+- _The Rituals of Infinity_, by Greg Foat
 - _Palookaville_, by Serengeti
 - _Skylla_, by Ruth Goller
-- _The Rituals of Infinity_, by Greg Foat
 - _Trellis_, by Lifted
-- _Endlessness_, by Nala Sinephro

 </details>